PoCInnovation/Workshops/software/24.Git_GitHub/Git/README.md

 <details>
   <summary>A special tip if you are using Oh My Zsh</summary>
   <br>
-  <p>If you are using OhMyZsh and aren't using the git aliases it comes with you, be sure to check them out and try to use those, you will gain time by typing fewer letters and have much more advanced formatting sometimes (thinking about `glods` here).<br>
+  <p>If you are using OhMyZsh and aren't using the git aliases it comes with, be sure to check them out and try to use those, you will gain time by typing fewer letters and have much more advanced formatting sometimes (thinking about `glods` here).<br>
 To see those aliases it's simple: <code>alias | grep git</code></p>
 </details>
 <br>